The Rose Red City

 Toasting is a tradition in Georgia.
 You don’t tend to drink at your own pace, but at the behest of a toastmaster (tamada).
 A merikipe is on hand to make sure that glasses are always full and the wine never seems to stop flowing.
 Georgians toast their enemies with beer (we had a hilarious enemy-toasting session with our guide one night) – it is wine and chacha that are appropriate for feasting.
 We didn’t go to a formal grand feast (supra), but had many, many meals at guesthouses and family homes and we followed the toasting tradition each time.
 Meals are designed to last the evening – they comprise several scrummy dishes laid out on the table.
 Everyone just helps themselves and offers food to their dining companions.
 And, of course, every meal included a ubiquitous, delicious and calorie-loaded cheese pie (khachapuri).

 What we didn’t realise until the last day was that we had been doing the toasting all wrong.
 We’d been having a sip/swig from the glass per toast which seemed to us to be the best way to regulate the drinking (we’d copied our hosts, who had the same idea).
-Apparently we were supposed to drain the wine/chacha glass each time.
+Apparently the toasting tradition in Georgia meant that were supposed to drain the wine/chacha glass each time.
 Oops!

 The north end of the sea is mainly comprised of resort hotels of varying degrees of poshness, which have private beaches where you can do all sorts of spa type stuff, and the rest is rather beautiful coastline.
-We travelled along the shore on the Jordanian side.
+We travelled along the shore on the Jordanian side on our way to the rose red city of Petra.

 There is a pillar of salt, considered by locals to be Lot’s wife from the biblical story.

-We decided to stay at a resort hotel for just one night.
-The resorts on the north coast in Jordan are fairly isolated and you are pretty much tied to the activities and restaurants there.
-For example, it’s difficult to eat at establishments outside the resort and outside restaurants are more likely to cater to tourists rather than offer local fare.
+We decided to stay at a resort for just one night.
+The hotels on the north coast in Jordan are fairly self-contained and you are pretty much tied to the activities and restaurants there.
+For example, it was difficult for us to find somewhere to eat at establishments outside the resort and outside restaurants are more likely to cater to tourists.
 Our hotel had its own beach located about a two minute drive via a free shuttle bus (if you were lazy) or a ten minute walk from the swimming pools.
 Initially we wondered why there were pools when the purpose of our visit was to swim in the sea but it became clear later when we bathed.

-We’re not convinced that the mud did endow us with youth and beauty but bathing was an most definitely an interesting experience.
+We’re not convinced that the mud did endow us with eternal beauty but bathing was an most definitely an interesting experience.

 What was truly beautiful was the salt-encrusted shoreline.